What is a Segregated Account, and How Does it Work?

 However, it ensures a broker’s reliability, but it will never ensure the hundred percent protection of your deposited capital as you will trade eventually.
 The segregated account will provide nontrading security.

-Throughout, we will go through all the segregated account types so that you can pick one for you.
+Throughout, we will go through all the segregated account types that best forex broker offer so that you can pick one for you.

 What is a Segregated Account?